-REF MEASURE TARGET Financial health 1 Risk & General reserves Maintained around the mid-point of a target range based on a financial risk assessment, currently around 5.6% of total annual revenue expenditure.
+REF MEASURE TARGET Financial health 1 Risk & General reserves Maintained around the minimum point of a target range based on a financial risk assessment, currently around 6.3% of total annual revenue expenditure.
 2 Borrowing Annual cost of debt repayment and interest not to exceed 5% of annual income.
 3 Internal control All core financial systems to receive "significant assurance" internal audit conclusions.
 4 Accounting Unqualified external audit opinion on the annual financial statements.
 Fairer funding 5 Government grant Increased share of national Police Grant.
 Value for money 6 Spending Lower than national average spending per head of population 7 Spending Unqualified VFM Conclusion from the external auditor.
 Financial performance 8 Revenue budget management More than 50% of budgets managed to within 1%.
-9 Capital programme management a) Actual capital spending managed to more than 80% of the approved programme total. b) More than 50% of individual programme budget lines manage actual capital spending of 80% or more.
-10 Income from fees and charges Annual Income from fees and charges (except for mutual aid) to exceed £1m.
+9 Capital programme management Actual capital spending managed to more than 80% of the approved programme total.
+10 Income from fees and charges Annual Income from fees and charges (with the exception of mutual aid) to exceed £1m.
 11 Income collection Average number of debtor days not to exceed 30 days.
 12 Payments More than 90% of undisputed invoices to be paid within 30 working days.
 Treasury management 13 Interest earned Interest rate on investments higher than average bank rate.
 14 Interest paid Interest paid on new long term borrowing less than average government borrowing rate.
-Commercial and Contract Management 15 Extent of competition Percentage of spending via national and regional frameworks and other competitive processes 16 Major contracts Savings achieved on major contracts
+Commercial and Contract - Management 15 Extent of competition Percentage of spending via national and regional frameworks and other competitive processes (Increasing Trend) 16 Major contracts Savings achieved on major contracts (Increasing Trend) 17 Contract Performance 100% of contractual targets achieved.